treeverse/lakeFS/docs/use_cases/etl_testing.md

 ## Using lakeFS Python Client API and Jupyter notebook

-This use case shows how to create dev/test data environments using lakeFS branches.
+This use case shows how to create dev/test data environments for ETL testing using lakeFS branches.
 The following tutorial will use an existing lakeFS environment (i.e., playground), a jupyter notebook, and python lakefs_client API to demonstrate integration of lakeFS with [Spark](../integrations/spark).
 You can run this tutorial on your local machine.

 Follow the tutorial video below to get started with the playground and jupyter notebook, or follow the instructions on this page.
 <iframe width="420" height="315" src="https://www.youtube.com/embed/fprpDZ96JQo"></iframe>